Volunteer Programs in the Dominican Republic

 There are four very important things in the volunteering in Dominican Republic culture: family, music, religion and food.
 The towns of Samaná and Las Terrenas are scenic, quiet and peaceful places, with nice and welcoming people.

 We can say that it is one of the most authentic countries in Latin America for international volunteering in Dominican Republic.

-There are many realities and challenges that are not often seen in countries like the Dominican Republic.
-Therefore, the programs not only give you the opportunity to get involved, but also allow you to broaden your perspective when working with children, youth and the community.
+There are many realities and challenges that are often seen in countries like the Dominican Republic.
+Therefore, volunteer programs in the Dominican Republic not only give you the opportunity to get involved, but also allow you to broaden your perspective by working with children, youth and the community at large.

 One of the main objectives of the socio-educational inclusion volunteer program in the Dominican Republic is to enhance the competences and skills of children and young people with special needs, as well as provide a basic education to children without any disability.

-Every day with the support of volunteers and local staff we are building and creating support for the most vulnerable communities, with the aim of providing information to families on the importance of being involved in the education, therapy and social inclusion of their children.
+Every day with the support of volunteers and local staff we are contributing and creating support in the most vulnerable communities, with the objective of providing information to families about the importance of being involved in the education, therapies and social inclusion of their children.